Akwasi Evans: NOKOA: The Observer

 Evans left The Villager in August 1987 and started his own newspaper, NOKOA: The Observer.

 He felt that the mainstream media distorted what activists did.
 He also saw that the black media wouldn't cover activists' work.
 He believed that the community of activists in Austin did not have a voice, and he was determined to create a progressive paper to serve these activists who fought for civil rights, justice, and opposed discrimination.
 He also wanted the paper to be an Afrocentric Newspaper, and not simply a black newspaper.
 He published and edited the progressive weekly newspaper until his death.

 NOKOA: The Observer covered police misconduct and community empowerment.
 It provided a place for social justice in local Austin media.

 The paper gave a voice to Central Texas' political activists who were challenging the laws and customs that oppressed people because of "their skin color, religion, sexual choice, gender identity, age, size or income," said Nelson Linder, the president of the Austin chapter of the NAACP.

 Evans was a member of the Texas Publishers Association and the National Newspaper Publishers Association (NNPA).

-For 32 years the NOKOA: The Observer provided the Austin community with valuable information and vital public service announcements.
+For 32 years the NOKOA: The Observer provided the Austin community with valuable information and public service announcements.